 It is essential that your chosen accountant have the correct qualifications and be suitably experienced to ensure they can provide you with the level of service you require.
-Ideally, they should also be a member of a professional association, such as the Chartered Accountants Australia and New Zealand.
+Ideally, they should also be a member of a professional association.
 This provides you with the added confidence that they regularly meet and update their education according to industry standards.

 It is also worthwhile determining where their strengths lie… what types of businesses do they regularly work with and are they familiar with your specific industry?
 Before you engage their services, ask questions about their current customers to make sure they align with your needs.